Skip to main content

 • Abundance could lead to waste.
 Scarcity could lead to efficiency.

 • Laziness could lead to innovation.
 Diligence faces diminishing marginal return and involution.
+When the direction is wrong, dilligence compounds error.

 • Danger could lead to deterrence and unity.
 Safety could lead to ignorance and fragility.